 To understand how these products may be beneficial, you first need to understand how cannabinoids work.

 Each and every one of us has something called the endocannabinoid system.
 This complex system is comprised of many things, but the most well-known are the CB1 and CB2 receptors located all throughout the body, including the skin.
-Cannabinoids, including CBD, interact with this endocannabinoid system.
+Cannabinoids, including CBD bath products, interact with this endocannabinoid system.
 Some bind to the CB1 and CB2 receptors directly, while others work indirectly through other mechanisms.

 This endocannabinoid system regulates and modulates various other systems in your body, which explains why cannabis products can be so beneficial.
 In simpler terms, the endocannabinoid systems promotes homeostasis within the body.